Summer Archaeology Program

 in North Carolina!

-Old Salem Museums & Gardens, in Winston-Salem, NC, is now accepting applications for internships in historical and public archaeology.
-The summer internship program focuses on the excavation of a pottery-production site located on Lot 38 within the Old Salem National Historic Landmark District.
+Old Salem Museums & Gardens, in Winston-Salem, NC, is now accepting volunteer applications for the summer 2017 program in historical and public archaeology.
+This summer’s program focuses on the continuing excavation of a potter’s kiln located on Lot 38 within the Old Salem National Historic Landmark District.

 For more information about Archaeology at Old Salem,